EGI-Federation/fedcloud-documentation/source/exoscale-vouchers.rst

 voucher option and click on *Next* and provide additional information for profiling the order (e.g. the motivation for requesting the service).

-**This makes little sense**
-If the user has already an Exoscale voucher to redeem, the voucherID can be provided by the user during the submission of the service-order request, otherwise a valid voucherID will be provided by the operator of the service in case the user’s vetting process is successful.
+Users with an existing Exoscale voucher to redeem can provide the voucherID during the submission request.
+Otherwise, a valid voucherID will be provided once the order if processed and accepted.

 Once the service order is submitted, the marketplace will send a notification via email.
 Users can at any time the status of their orders through the user